lbenz730/ncaahoopR/README.md

 # ncaahoopR
-`ncaahoopR` is an R package for working with NCAA Men's Basketball Play-by-Play Data.
+`ncaahoopR` is an R package for working with NCAA Basketball Play-by-Play Data.
 It not only scrapes play by play data and returns it to the user in a tidy, but also allows the user to explore the data with assist networks and in game win-probability charts.

 __Note:__ `ncaahoopR` scrapes data from ESPN.
 Since ESPN is currently updating many college basketball pages, such as schedules and rosters,